2 Chronicles 29 – Hezekiah and the Cleansing of the Temple

 i.
 “God was never happy about this practice, but none of the other good kings ever found the courage to forbid it.
 Hezekiah did.”
 (Dilday)

-2. (3-11) Hezekiah exhorts the cleansing and restoration the temple.
+2. (3-11) Hezekiah exhorts the cleansing and restoration of the temple.

 a.
 Sanctify yourselves, sanctify the house of the LORD God of your fathers, and carry out the rubbish from the holy place: Tragically, the condition of both the Levites and the temple was so bad that they seemed incapable of reforming themselves without this push from King Hezekiah.